esig/dss/README.md

 # Documentation

-The documentation and samples are available in the dss-cookbook module.
+The [documentation](dss-cookbook/src/main/asciidoc/dss-documentation.adoc) and samples are available in the dss-cookbook module.
+[SoapUI project](dss-cookbook/src/main/soapui) and [Postman project](dss-cookbook/src/main/postman) are also provided to illustrate SOAP/REST calls.

 # Demonstration